auremoser/mozsci/log/worklog.md

 * thank you notes to madeleine, melissa + sarah, fellows, norma, luke/cassie, annabel, martyna

+#### 2/8/16
+* hacks hackers connect rsvp
+* canceled 1:1
+* contacted Parker Abercrombie at Nasa
 * issues for participants
+* wrote to the JPL about speaking invite for March

 * write blog post on jenks [algorithm]